majonation/lab-test-scheduler/README.md

 # Lab Test Scheduler

 A web application for scheduling and managing laboratory tests with support for both one-time and recurring executions.
+This is an excercise for managing distributed systems.

 ## Overview